Domingo Germán: Major leagues

-Following a 4–0 loss against the Tampa Bay Rays, the Yankees optioned Germán to the alternative site on April 10, 2021.
-Against the Red Sox on July 25, 2021, Germán took a no-hitter through seven innings until a lead-off double by Alex Verdugo ended the chance.
-The Yankees would lose 5–4 due to a faltering bullpen.
+Following a 4–0 loss against the Tampa Bay Rays, the Yankees optioned Germán to the alternate site on April 10, 2021.
+Against the Boston Red Sox on July 25 at Fenway Park, he took a no-hitter into the bottom of the eighth inning.
+A leadoff double by Alex Verdugo ended the chance and Germán was pulled with a 4–0 lead.
+The Yankees would lose 5–4 due to relief pitchers Jonathan Loaisiga and Zack Britton allowing five unanswered runs.
 Germán finished the 2021 season with a 4–5 record and a 4.58 ERA.

 Germán began the 2022 season on the 60-day injured list due to right shoulder impingement syndrome.
 He returned on July 21, 2022, making the start against the Houston Astros.
 During his return, Germán allowed 5 runs in 3 innings.
+He made 15 appearances (14 starts) in 2022, compiling a 3.61 ERA with 58 strikeouts across 72 1/3 innings pitched.